 - The sources and uses and the total financing planned for the project - A development budget - The reasonableness of development and operational costs of the project - A pro forma that shows that the property will generate sufficient income to pay for operations during the period of affordability - Preliminary Commitment of funds for all project funding sources (construction and permanent) - Certification to DCA of all Federal, State and local subsidies

-The Applicant must use DCA underwriting assumptions, which can found in Appendix H to this Plan unless otherwise agreed to by DCA.
+The Applicant must use DCA underwriting assumptions, which can found in Appendix H to this Plan unless otherwise agreed to by DCA and the published DCA pro forma template (Core Application).

 2. Experience and Capacity: